 Books: Reference and Reserve books, along with those located in the Preservation and Special Collections department, are for library use only.
 All other copies are available for check-out.
-If you are not affliliated with the University of Memphis, visit the circulation desk and inquire about a community special privileges card.
+If you are not affiliated with the University of Memphis, visit the circulation desk and inquire about a community special privileges card.

-CDs, DVDs and Videos: Patrons who affiliated with the U of M may check out most recordings according to established policies; community members may use their special priveleges card to listen and view materials in the library.
+CDs, DVDs and Videos: Patrons who affiliated with the U of M may check out most recordings according to established policies; community members may use their special privileges card to listen and view materials in the library.

 Databases: Patrons who affiliated with the U of M can access databases and online journals on campus or off-site using their username and password.
-Visitors who present their special priveleges cards to the reference librarian can access these resources using one of the guest computers in the Learning Commons on the first floor of McWherter Library.
+Visitors who present their special privileges cards to the reference librarian can access these resources using one of the guest computers in the Learning Commons on the first floor of McWherter Library.

 Special Collections: All patrons are welcome to contact our Preservation and Special Collections department with inquiries.